siv2r/bip-frost-signing/README.md

 This document specifies the FROST3 variant[^frost3-security].
 The FROST3 signing protocol shares substantial similarities with the MuSig2 signing protocol specified in [BIP327][bip327].
 Accordingly, this specification adopts several design principles from BIP327, including support for key tweaking, partial signature verification, and identifiable abort mechanisms.
 We note that significant portions of this document have been directly adapted from BIP327 due to the similarities in the signing protocols.
 Key generation for FROST signing is out of scope for this document.

-[^frost3-security]: The FROST3 signing scheme has been proven existentially unforgeable for both trusted dealer and distributed key generation setups.
-When using a trusted dealer for key generation, security reduces to the standard One-More Discrete Logarithm (OMDL) assumption.
-When instantiated with a distributed key generation protocol such as SimplPedPop, security reduces to the Algebraic One-More Discrete Logarithm (AOMDL) assumption.
+[^frost3-security]: FROST3 has been proven existentially unforgeable under the Algebraic One-More Discrete Logarithm (AOMDL) assumption, for both trusted dealer and distributed key generation using the SimplPedPop protocol[[CGRS23][olaf]].

 The on-chain footprint of a FROST Taproot output is essentially a single BIP340 public key, and a transaction spending the output only requires a single signature cooperatively produced by at least *t* signers.
 This is **more compact** and has **lower verification cost** than each signer providing an individual public key and signature, as would be required by a *t-of-n* policy implemented using `OP_CHECKSIGADD` as introduced in [BIP342][bip342].
 As a side effect, the number *n* of participants is not limited by any consensus rules when using FROST.